Taky0nDon/cafe_wifi/README.md

 ## TODOS

+- When users submit a cafe, it sends an email to the admin.
-1. Add users/auth
+- Add users/auth
-2. Let users add cafes
+- Let users add cafes
-3. Let users remove cafes
+- Let users remove cafes
-4. Nav bar
+- Nav bar
-1. Line up /cafe columns, with properties on the left and their values on the right
+- Line up /cafe columns, with properties on the left and their values on the right

 1. When you click a link on the index page, it should bring you to the /cafe page for the cafe you clicked, with details about that cafe.